Calculating your loft conversion costs? Here's how to keep a lid on them when extending upwards

 As a general guide, a 45m2 conversion can cost from as little as £19,000 up to around £69,290 or more.

-Loft conversion costs, as you might expect, will depend upon a multitude of factors, such as:
+Loft conversion costs, as you might expect, will depend upon a multitude of factors that we'll cover in more detail later on, but the main elements that impact costs are:

 - size